mastercomfig/mastercomfig/docs/customization/modules.md

 This will set the texture quality to `high`.

-### In game selection
+### In-game selection
 You can select modules in the main menu and game using the console.
 Just enter the module you'd like to select with a `=` before it.
-This selection will persist even after a restart!
+This selection will persist even after a restart.

 For example, you could enter `=textures=high` to set your textures to high, and to have it set to high in future launches as well.

 **How does it work?** It logs things to a file called `tf/cfg/modules.txt`, and then executes that `modules.txt` as a config file.

+!!! warning
+    Addons can overwrite your settings, even if the settings are permanents.
+This is necessary to make some addons work.

 ### Advanced